scalatra/scalatra-website/guides/routes-and-actions.md

     }
 {% endhighlight %}

+### Enabling support for PUT and DELETE requests

+Scalatra supports all of the HTTP verbs: `GET` and `POST`, which are supported by browser clients, but also `PUT` and `DELETE`, which are not.

+Many client libraries use non-standard but simple conventions to indicate that they would like the request to be considered as a `PUT` or `DELETE` instead of a POST: for example, jQuery adds a `X-HTTP-METHOD-OVERRIDE` header to the request.

+Other clients and frameworks often indicate the same thing by adding a `_method=put` or `_method=delete` parameter to a POST body.

+Scalatra will look for these conventions on incoming requests and transform the request method automatically if you add the `MethodOverride` trait into your servlet or filter:

+{% highlight scala %}

+  class MyFilter extends ScalatraFilter with MethodOverride {

+    // POST to "/foo/bar" with params "id=2" and "_method=put" will hit this route:
+    put("/foo/bar/:id") {
+      // update your resource here
+    }
+  }

+{% endhighlight %}

 ### Route order

 The first matching route is invoked.
 Routes are matched from the *bottom up*. <span class="label label-warning"><i class="icon-warning-sign icon-white"></i> Watch out!</span> This is the opposite of Sinatra.